Bahrain holds parliament polls; rights groups slam 'repressive' climate | Politics

 Bahrain, a U.S. ally, has jailed thousands, including opposition leaders, sometimes in mass trials.
 The government said 344,713 voters were eligible to vote, down from 365,467 in the last polls in 2018.

-London-based Bahrain Institute for Rights and Democracy, describing the vote as a "sham", said legislation on voter inclusion appeared to target individuals who had boycotted earlier polls.
-Justice Minister Nawaf Al-Ma'awda, when asked for comment, told reporters the voter list did not include individuals who did not previously vote but that they "were given the chance to then register".
+London-based Bahrain Institute for Rights and Democracy, describing the vote as a "sham", said legislation on voter inclusion appeared to target individuals who boycotted earlier polls.
+Justice Minister Nawaf Al-Ma'awda, when asked, told reporters at a polling station that the voter list did not include individuals who did not previously vote but that they "were given the chance to then register".

-He said the political process is "free and stable" and that political organisations that were banned "supported terrorism".
-The Interior Ministry late on Friday announced hacking attempts on websites "to hinder the elections and circulate negative messages".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)